-Then, this year, several people started asking if I would do a list of longer chapter books to read-aloud with their kids during December.
+Then, this year, several people started asking if I would do a list of longer Christmas chapter books to read-aloud with their kids during December.

 Such a thought had never actually crossed my mind (because I am totally brilliant, obviously), but immediately I was all about this really good idea.

-As soon as we finish Harry Potter and the Prisoner of Azkaban, we’ll be diving into one of these Christmas read-alouds.
+As soon as we finish Harry Potter and the Prisoner of Azkaban, we’ll be diving into one of these Christmas read alouds.

 A Return to Christmas by Chris Heimerdinger

-This is the Christmas read-aloud I remember best from my childhood.
+This is the Christmas read aloud I remember best from my childhood.
 It’s out of print now, I think, but you can get a second-hand copy for less than a dollar.
 This story follows two eleven-year-old boys, one of whom hates Christmas, thanks to a tragedy that occurred when he was very young, and the other who lives by his wits as a con artist.
 We met the author the year we were reading it and told him we were reading a chapter a day (the book has 25 chapters), and he told us, “You’ll never be able to hold out.”
 And he was RIGHT.
 It was one of those books we couldn’t put down.
 I think my mom bought a copy for everyone in our extended family the next year.

 The Best Christmas Pageant Ever by Barbara Robinson

-I mean, what would this list be without this book?
+I mean, what would a Christmas chapter book list be without this book?
 I cannot WAIT to read this one with my girls – I know they’ll get a huge kick out of the Herdman siblings, dubbed “the worst kids in the history of the world” who show up at church because of the free snacks and somehow take over the whole Christmas pageant.
 This one is a nice short read, so if you’re looking for something that you can get through in a couple of days or a week, this is a good pick.

 Nancy & Plum by Betty MacDonald